simulogics/prosperousuniverse-docs/content/tutorials/commands/_index.md

 ![Case insensitivity](case-insensitivity.gif)

 Every tile and every buffer in APEX corresponds to a command, no matter which way you opened it.
 The command can always be seen right next to the window’s title.
 Take for example the Base command shortcut: In the buffer that opened up, you can see a that it corresponds to the “Base” command, even though you did not enter it by hand.
 Clicking “View Base” from there opens a specific base using the same command, followed by a parameter.
-Clicking “Population” calls the “POP” command, clicking “Production” calls the “PROD” command, clicking “Inventory” calls the “INVP” command and so forth.
+Clicking “Workforce” calls the “WF” command, clicking “Production” calls the “PROD” command, clicking “Inventory” calls the “INVP” command and so forth.

 ![Commands demonstration](commands-demonstration.gif)